KaAI-KMU/KaAI_Tracking/README.md

-# KaAI-DD Multimodal Object Tracking System
+# Multimodal Object Tracking System for KaAI-DD

 This repository contains the code and sample dataset for tracking objects using the KaAI-DD dataset.
 The system combines image and LiDAR data, leveraging a Kalman filter and the Hungarian algorithm for efficient and accurate real-time tracking.